DAY OF THE DEAD IN MEXICO CITY

 Meals Included: Breakfast, Lunch

-DAY 4: MONTE ALBAN AND FAREWELL TO THE SOULS
+DAY 4: TEOTIHUACAN AND FAREWELL TO THE SOULS AT THE ZOCALO

-After breakfast, we’ll ascend to the breathtaking ruins of Monte Albán, the ancient Zapotec capital perched high above the Oaxaca Valley.
-As we walk among its pyramids, temples, and plazas, you’ll feel the powerful echoes of a civilization that honored the cycles of life and death long before colonization.
-With sweeping views of the surrounding valleys and a deeper understanding of the region’s spiritual roots, this sacred site offers the perfect setting to reflect on all we've experienced.
+After breakfast, we'll journey to the breathtaking ruins of Teotihuacan, one of the most powerful ancient cities in the Americas, just outside Mexico City.
+As we walk among the Pyramid of the Sun, the Pyramid of the Moon, and the Avenue of the Dead, you'll feel the powerful echoes of a civilization that honored the cycles of life and death long before colonization.
+With sweeping views of the surrounding valley and a deeper understanding of the region's spiritual roots, this sacred site offers the perfect setting to reflect on all we've experienced.

 DAY 6: AIRPORT DROP OFFS